 SRGBV initiative facilitators: L-R Nina Benjamin, Nosipho Twala, Mahelet Hailemariam, Michel Friedman and Shamin Meer

 The Education Unions Take Action to end School-Related Gender-Based Violence (SRGBV) initiative is part of a decades-long quest by global teachers’ union Education International (EI) and UN Girls’ Education Initiative (UNGEI) to advocate for the advancement of gender equality in the education sector and in trade unions organising in the sector.
-The Labour Research Service in partnership with Gender at Work supported the SRGBV initiative in Africa.
-Learn more.
+The Labour Research Service supported the SRGBV initiative in Africa.
+Know more about this work.